litmuschaos/v1-litmus-docs/docs/pod-memory-hog-exec.md

 - Check whether the application stack is resilient to Memory spikes on the app replica, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-pod-memory-hog -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-pod-memory-hog-exec -n <application-namespace>`

-## Pod Memory Hog Experiment Demo
+## Pod Memory Hog Exec Experiment Demo

-- A sample recording of this experiment execution is provided [here](https://www.youtube.com/watch?v=HuAXg8W5Tzo)
+- A sample recording will be added soon.